Skip to main content

 Pisca Caraqueña

-Caracas-style milk soup with eggs, perfect for breakfast or light meal.
+A Caracas milk soup with eggs, eaten at breakfast or as a light meal.

 Allergens: